-This homeowner purchased this second home retreat many years ago with the hopes to eventually remodel and occupy the home as their primary residence.
+This homeowner purchased this second home retreat on the waterfront many years ago with the hopes to eventually remodel and occupy the home as their primary residence.
 The house was a classic 1960’s rancher on a large lot (see below), an ideal condition for expansion both upwards and out.

 The kitchen was flipped from the front of the house to the back alleviating all obstructions so that all guests would have optimum views of the creek.
-The most successful component of the project was adding a second floor family room over the existing house which was also ideal for a screened porch.
-This accommodated breezes, architectural solutions and views.
+The most successful component of the project was adding a second-floor family room over the existing house which was also ideal for a screened porch.
+This accommodated breezes, architectural solutions, and views of the waterfront.
 The homeowner elected to use a darker color palette to create some uniqueness with the attempt to integrate the large and tall elevations.
 In order to accommodate this overall floor plan, major structural work had to be incorporated prior to the building of the second floor.

 Check out other waterfront home remodels we have completed.